-Key elements of future climate change (e.g. sea level rise, rainfall intensity) have been incorporated into the assessment of future flooding conditions in the Manly Lagoon catchment for consideration in the ongoing floodplain risk management.
+Key elements of future climate change (e.g. sea level rise, rainfall intensity) have been assessed in the Manly Lagoon catchment for consideration in the ongoing floodplain risk management.

 8.1 Potential Climate Change Impacts

 The impacts of future climate change are likely to lead to a wide range of environmental responses in coastal lagoons such as Manly Lagoon.
 These are likely to manifest throughout the physical, chemical and ecological processes that drive local estuarine ecosystems.